miDeb/personal-blog/posts/lox-jit.md

 So far we have only talked about compiling some code and then running it.
 But what if we change the code while running it, to make it faster?
 This is where Inline Caches (ICs) come into play.
 They use the fact that while it is theoretically possible to pass totally random objects around in a dynamic programming language, this rarely happens.
 Instead, in most cases, a certain place in the code will always see the same kind of object repeatedly.

 This allows us to change code from always going _"We need property 'foo' of this object -> look it up in the HashMap -> found!"_ to going _"Is it the same kind of object as before -> if so, the property we're looking for must be at the same index as before -> found!"_.

 You might have noticed the main difference: Instead of performing a hash lookup we only perform a lookup by index.
 Another thing that might have caught your eye is the part where the new code checks for the "kind of object" it is.
-This is called the "shape" of an object (an alternative name would be "hidden class").
+This is called the "shape" of an object <span class="gray">(an alternative name would be "hidden class")</span>.
 The shape of an object describes how it is laid out, i.e. at what index a property with a certain name can be found.
 The object itself only contains an array of properties that we can index into.

 To make this work we need to make sure that objects that look the same also have the same `shape` assigned to them.
 This is achieved using a